Cinema of West Bengal: Silent era: 1919–1930

 Hiralal Sen, India is credited as one of Bengal's, and India's first directors.
 These were all silent films.
 Hiralal Sen is also credited as one of the pioneers of advertisement films in India.
 The first Bengali-language movie was the silent feature Billwamangal, produced by the Madan Theatre Company of Calcutta and released on 8 November 1919, only six years after the first full-length Indian feature film, Raja Harish Chandra, was released.

 The early beginnings of the "talking film" industry go back to the early 1930s when it came to British India, and to Calcutta.
 The movies were originally made in Urdu or Persian to accommodate a specific elite market.
 One of the earliest known studios was the East India Film Company.
 The first Bengali film to be made as a talkie was Jamai Shashthi, released in 1931.
 At this time the early heroes of the Bengali film industry like Pramathesh Barua and Debaki Bose were at the peak of their popularity.
 Barua also directed movies, exploring new dimensions in Indian cinema.
 Debaki Bose directed Chandidas in 1932; this film is noted for its breakthrough in recording sound.
 Sound recordist Mukul Bose found a solution to the problem of spacing out dialogue and frequency modulation.

 Rise of the talkie: 1931–1947

-The contribution of the Bengali film industry to Indian film is quite significant.
-First Bengali talkies Jamai Shashthi (as a short film) was released on 11 April 1931 at Crown Cinema Hall in Calcutta and the first Bengali talkies as full-length feature film Dena Paona was released 30 December 1931 at Chitra Cinema Hall in Calcutta.
+The Bengali film industry has made significant contributions to the cinema of India.
+The first Bengali talkies were the short film Jamai Shashthi released on 11 April 1931 at Crown Cinema Hall in Calcutta, and full-length feature Dena Paona released on 30 December 1931 at Chitra Cinema Hall in Calcutta.
 The industry was based in Tollygunge, an area of South Kolkata, West Bengal that is more elite and artistically inclined than the usual musical cinema fare in India.
+Kanan Devi was an early female star of Bengali film, alongside Chandrabati Devi, Molina Devi and Chhaya Devi.
+The most popular Bengali male actors were Sisir Bhaduri, Chhabi Biswas, Ahindra Choudhury, Dhiraj Bhattacharya and Pahari Sanyal.
+Popular filmmakers include Debaki Bose, Nitin Bose, Madhu Bose, Premankur Atorthy and Premendra Mitra.